HiddenBoiRightHere/Punch-Out--Wii-.dsp-to-.bnk-Converter/README.md

 # Punch-Out-Wii-.dsp-to-.wem-for-.bnk-Files-Converter
-Converts 2 channel dsp files to two channel .wem files to be put in .bnks with BNKEditor.
+Converts 2 channel dsp files to two channel .wem files to be put in .bnks with BNKEditor or regular .wav files for the game.
 Deleted old repository for privacy reasons.

-Will work on updating GUI and 1 channel files if possible.
+Will work on updating 1 channel files if possible.

 Interleave has been added! :D